rte-france/rte-france.github.io/hades2/configuration/ADNLoadFlowParameters.md

 # Optional properties

+## anglePerte
+The `anglePerte` property is an optional property that defines if dielectric loss is considered during the Hades2 loadflow.
+The default value of this parameter is `true`.

 ## balanceNormEpsilon
 The `balanceNormEpsilon` property is an optional property that defines the epsilon on production-consumption balance.
 The default value of this parameter is `-1`.